The majority of affordable rental housing in the United States can be found in modest apartment buildings in every city and suburb.

-In response, Greater Minnesota Housing Corporation (a subsidiary of the Greater Minnesota Housing Fund) is launching the NOAH Impact Fund to finance the acquisition and preservation of naturally affordable rental housing to preserve the affordability of such units for the long term.
+In response, Greater Minnesota Housing Corporation (a subsidiary of Greater Minnesota Housing Fund) is launching the NOAH Impact Fund to finance the acquisition and preservation of naturally affordable rental housing to preserve the affordability of such units for the long term.
 All investments target rental properties at risk of conversion to higher rents and the threat of displacement of low- and moderate-income residents.

 The McKnight Foundation is sponsoring the initial research, development, and planning of the NOAH Impact Fund to preserve naturally occurring affordable housing in the Twin Cities.

 For more information, please visit the NOAH Impact Fund website.